Kiguli/PRoTECT/README.md

 ## Related Paper

-The related paper will be published to arXiv imminently and uploaded to this repository.
+The arXiv version of the related paper will be published to arXiv imminently and is uploaded to this repository [here](./arXiv_PRoTECT.pdf).

 ### Authors
 - [Ben Wooding](https://woodingben.com)